The Taddy Year

 Taddy had leapt up the kennel wall.
 The frayed rope snapped clean, enabling him to clear the top of the fence.
 The hand loop of the lead freakishly caught the top of the bearing pole and stopped him a full two feet from the ground.
 As his body slammed against the chain link fencing, the spaniel’s legs flailed at the air while he struggled to free himself.
 His eyes stared upward at the leaden sky, wide and glazed with terror.

-“Nooooo.”
 Maggie didn’t waste a second.
-She ran as quickly as she could with the thick snow tugging at her legs.
+She ran as quickly as she could, the thick snow tugging at her legs.
 She stumbled into to the kennel wall, wrapped her arms around Taddy, and lifted him up a few inches while pressing their weight against the fence to strengthen her hold.

+Tears of panic and the spaniel’s burgeoning weight choked her breath.
 “Papa!
-Help!”
-Tears of panic and the spaniel’s burgeoning weight choked her breath.
-Maggie didn’t know how long she was there or how many times she screamed for her father before she saw him running toward the kennel from the side of the house.
+Help!"
+She didn’t know how long she was there or how many times she screamed for her father before he came running toward the kennel from the side of the house.
 When he reached them, he tore the glove from his left hand with his teeth and grabbed the dog with his right arm.
 Lifting him up from Maggie’s grasp, Papa unfastened the lead hook from Taddy’s collar with his bare hand.
 Maggie knelt down with her father he as gently placed the quivering form on the blanket of white between them.

 Miraculously, Taddy was unhurt.
 He scrambled to stand, unsteady at first like a new-born colt.
 He coughed and gave his body a fierce shake.
 Seconds later, he rose up on his hind legs, firmly placed his front paws on Maggie’s shoulders and covered her face with wet, dribbled kisses.